Avdan-OS/Suggestions/README.md

 # AvdanOS Suggestions
-The repository for AvdanOS development based suggestions
+The repository for AvdanOS development based suggestions (Public) For devs who want to make suggestions feel free to use the Notion file